auanasgheps/snapraid-aio-script/README.md

     	- Instead of forcing a sync based on the number of deleted files, you may consider the `ADD_DEL_THRESHOLD` feature, by allowing a sync that would otherwise violate the delete threshold, if the ratio of added to deleted files is greater than the value set.
     - If parity info is out of sync **but** the number of deleted or changed files did not exceed the threshold, it **executes a sync** to update the parity info.
 - When the parity info is in sync, either because nothing has changed or after a successfully sync, it runs the `snapraid scrub` command to validate the integrity of the data, both the files and the parity info.
 If sync was cancelled or other issues were found, scrub will not be run.
-    - Note that each run of the scrub command will validate only a configurable portion of parity info to avoid having a long running job and affecting the performance of the server.
+    - Note that each run of the scrub command will validate only a (configurable) portion of parity info to avoid having a long running job and affecting the performance of the server.
     - Scrub frequency can also be customized in case you don't want to do it every time the script runs.
     - It is still recommended to run scrub frequently.
 - Extra information can be added, like SnapRAID's disk health report or SnapRAID array status.
 - When the script is done sends an email with the results, both in case of error or success, and triggers any 3rd party notifications configured.

-### Additional Information
+### Additional Features
 - Docker container management
 	- Manage containers before SnapRAID operations and restore them when finished.
 It avoids nasty errors aboud data being written during SnapRAID sync.
 	- Support for local and remote Docker instances.
 Also manage multiple remote Docker instances at once.